countermeasure/taask/README.rst

 Data formats change over time.
 A proprietary data format that works today may be impossible to work with in 20 years time.

-With Taask and Taskwarrior, your data will continue to be accessible for as long as computers can read text files.
+With Taask, your data will continue to be accessible for as long as computers can read text files.

 Also, as text files, your data can be version controlled if you're so inclined.